hoodiehq-archive/documentation/tutorials/hoodie-plugin-tutorial/index.md

 ### Structuring a Plugin

-As stated, your plugin can consist of up to three components: __frontend__, __backend__ and __pocket__.
+As stated, your plugin can consist of up to three components: __frontend__, __backend__ and __admin-dashboard__.
 Since it is also ideally a fully qualified npm module, we also require a `package.json` with some information about the plugin.

 Assuming you've got all three components, your plugin's directory should look something like this:

     hoodie-plugin-direct-messages
         hoodie.direct-messages.js
         worker.js
-        /pocket
+        /admin-dashboard
             index.html
             styles.css
             main.js